danielanywhere/Geometry/README.md

 -   **GeometryUtil Class**.
-Generally, the 'Util' class of my libraries provide base singleton values and static support methods to all of the classes within the associated library but I never mark these as internal in case they might be helpful to anyone else using the library.
+Generally, the 'Util' class of my libraries provide base singleton values and static support methods to all of the classes within the associated library, but I never mark these as internal in case they might be helpful to anyone else using the library.